 Red Green: We now come to the part of the show called "If it ain't broke, you're not trying!"

-Red Green: [announcement at the lodge meeting] Old man Sedgwick says, if anybody finds a black-and-white cat that answers to the name 'Socks', would they please keep it.
+Red Green: [announcement at the lodge meeting] Old man Sedgwick says, if anybody finds a black-and-white cat that answers to the name 'Screech', would they please keep it?

 Red Green: All it takes is a little imagination, some mechanical ability, and neighbors who mind their own business.